YasirKusay/meta_transcriptomics_pipeline_sample/README.md

 This flowchart shows the steps involved in the alignment step.
 ![Alt text](diagrams/alignment.png "Alignment workflow")

+An example Krona output can be found in "examples/kronaOut.html"

 ## Installation.

 The pipeline is available on TestPyPi and can be installed via: `pip install --extra-index-url https://test.pypi.org/simple/ meta_transcriptomics_pipeline`

 Please ensure that you setup a fresh environment with python 3.6 and install cython version 0.26 prior to the installation of this pipeline.

+To run this program, type `rapid_metatranscriptomics` followed by the subcommand.

 ## Setup